 The analyzer allows user to preview network parameters in real time (LIVE mode).
 Available views include the preview of voltage and current waveforms, timeplots of RMS values of voltages and currents, tabular view of parameters, phasor diagram and the harmonics view.
 If the default initial screen of the analyzer is the main screen (Fig. 2), then the bottom menu bar displays icons of individual views of LIVE mode:

-$oldsymbol{\wedge}$ - view of waveforms of currents and voltages, oxplus - view of the table of measurements ,
+$oldsymbol{N}$ - view of waveforms of currents and voltages,

 - timeplot view,